Surrey Art Gallery is the most famous art gallery in Surrey. It is a contemporary art gallery situated in Bear Creek Park, Surrey.

 There is an outdoor pet relieving area, and the museum accepts guests with service animals.

-The art gallery in Surrey can help visitors with developmental or intellectual disabilities and can arrange specific requirements and group visits with prior notice.
+The art gallery in Surrey can help visitors with developmental or intellectual disabilities and arrange specific requirements and group visits with prior notice.

 4. Collection